batcholi/Archean_wiki/src/multiplayer/settingup.md

 # Run this script to Install or Update the server
 ./install_archean_server.sh
 ```

-## Windows
-Standalone windows servers are not supported yet, but coming soon.
+> Note: It is possible to use this method on Windows using WSL (Windows Subsystem for Linux), but some users have encountered potential performance issues.

+### Manual Installation
+For both Linux and Windows, a standalone executable is available to run an Archean server.

+To start the server, simply run the `Archean_server[.exe]` file located in the `Archean-game` folder.
+The server will launch in console mode and will ask you for a series of information to configure it.
+This information will no longer be requested once the `server_public_name` value is set in the `server.ini` file.

+### Allow Access to Your Single-Player Game
-However, you can host a game while playing it if you configure `server.ini` with the following:
+You can allow access to your single-player game if you manually configure the `server.ini` file with the following parameters:
 - `server_online = yes`
 - `server_public_name = <Any name you want>`
 - `accept_remote_connections = yes`

-Then, whenever you hit `Play` in the launcher, a public server will be listed and others can join.
+Then, each time you press `Play` in the launcher, a public server will be listed and other players will be able to join you.
-Again, don't forget to open your port 8881 (or anything have set in `listen_port`).
+> - Don't forget to open your port 8881 (or any other port you have configured in `listen_port`).

-> When you configure your game (locally) to be publicly accessible, if you have changed the default port (8881) in the `server.ini` file, you will also need to change the port in the `client.ini` file so that you can connect to your own local server.
+> - You do not have to set the `server_online` parameter to `yes` to allow other players to join your game.
+You can also invite them by giving them your IP address and the port of your server, which they will need to enter manually in the game launcher.
+You only need to set `accept_remote_connections = yes`.

 # Managing Administrators
 ## Information